ynput/ayon-usd-resolver/Docs/Ayon_Docs/Dev_Docs.md

 ```

 `Ar.SetPreferredResolver("AyonUsdResolver")` this command allows you to set a
-preferred Resolver. if you use the AyonUsd addon you wont need to set this line
+preferred Resolver.
+If you use the AyonUsd addon you wont need to set this line
 as we register the resolver as the main resolver. but if you have a different
 resolver set as Main you might need to use this command.